-Cost of services decreased by R\$58.6 million, or 5.8%, from R\$1,012.3 million in 2016 to R\$953.8 million in 2017, mainly due to the following reasons:
+Cost of services decreased by R\$61.4 million, or 6.1%, from R\$1,003.7 million in 2016 to R\$942.3 million in 2017, mainly due to the following reasons:

-- Costs related to the lease of machinery and equipment decreased by R\$29.5 million, or 63.4%, primarily due to the substitution of certain equipment rental arrangements for lease-toown arrangements in 2017, which are classified as capital expenditures; - Costs related to depreciation, amortization and depletion decreased by R\$22.2 million, or 16.7%, reflecting mainly the lowering of the depreciation rate applied to our landfills, which is annually reviewed as function of disposal volume, together with the closing of one cell in our Paulínia landfill, with the consequent impact of costs direct in provision for landfill closing reversals; - Costs related to waste treatment and disposal of leachate decreased by R\$12.7 million, or 25.9%, primarily due to (i) the commencement of our leachate treatment facilities in Curitiba in mid-2016, representing significant costs savings compared to third party leachate treatment providers and (ii) the closing of one cell in Paulínia landfill; and - Costs related to materials used in the operations of landfills decreased by R\$10.3 million, or 35.7%, primarily reflecting the costs of implementing higher safety and quality standards in 2016 without any corresponding cost in 2017.
+- costs related to the lease of machinery and equipment decreased by R\$29.5 million, primarily due to the substitution of certain equipment rental arrangements for lease-to-own arrangements in 2017, which are classified as capital expenditures; - costs related to depreciation, amortization and depletion decreased by R\$24.0 million, reflecting mainly the lowering of the depreciation rate applied to our landfills, which is annually reviewed as function of disposal volume, together with the closing of one cell in our Paulínia landfill, with the consequent impact of costs direct in provision for landfill closing reversals; - costs related to waste treatment and disposal of leachate decreased by R\$12.7 million, primarily due to (i) the commencement of our leachate treatment facilities in Curitiba in mid-2016, representing significant costs savings compared to third party leachate treatment providers and (ii) the closing of one cell in Paulínia landfill; and - costs related to materials used in the operations of landfills decreased by R\$10.3 million, primarily reflecting the costs of implementing higher safety and quality standards in 2016 without any corresponding cost in 2017.

-The above decreases were partially offset by a R\$18.5 million, or 87.9%, increase in costs related to equipment maintenance as a result of intensified maintenance activities during the year, particularly in relation to the repair of trucks and tractors.
+The above decreases were partially offset by a R\$18.1 million, increase in costs related to equipment maintenance as a result of intensified maintenance activities during the year, particularly in relation to the repair of trucks and tractors.